djdd87/SynoAI/README.md

 * [Pushbullet](https://www.pushbullet.com/)
 * HomeAssistant (TODO)
 * Webhooks (TODO)

+## Configuration
+The configuration instructions below are primarily aimed at running SynoAI in a docker container on DSM (Synology's operating system).
+Docker will be required anyway as Deepstack is assumed to be setup inside a Docker container.
+It is entirely possible to run SynoAI on a webserver instead, or to install it on a Docker instance that's not running on your Synology NAS, however that is outside the scope of these instructions.
+Additionally, the configuration of the third party notification systems (e.g. generating a Pushbullet API Key) is outside the scope of these instructions and can be found on the respective applications help guides.

+The top level steps are:
+* Setup the Deepstack Docker image on DSM
+* Setup the SynoAI image on DSM
+* Add Action Rules to Synology Surveillance Station's motion alerts in order to trigger the SynoAI API.

+### Configure Deepstack
+TODO

+### Configure SynoAI
+TODO

+### Create Action Rules
+TODO

 ## Docker
 SynoAI can be installed as a docker image, which is [available from DockerHub](https://hub.docker.com/r/djdd87/synoai).